C# 8: Nullable Reference Types

 }

-You can also force null when something is not accepting null:
+You can also force a null assignment where null is not normally accepted:

 C#